 Interested companies were able to comment on a draft of the tender documents from January to April 2018.
 Together with OFCOM, ComCom carefully analysed all the comments submitted within the framework of the consultation.
-Many suggestions and points of criticism were taken into consideration in the tender documents, which have now been published.
+Many suggestions and points of criticism were taken into consideration in the tender documents, which have been published on 6.7.2018.
 For example, the maximum price increment in a clock round has been reduced from 50% to 15%.